 Driving forward the discovery of new treatments for people with asthma

-Asthma UK and Academia Europaea, an official advisor to the European Union, have launched a joint report to identify priorities for research to discover new treatments for people with asthma.
+We wanted to change this and have released a joint report with Academia Europaea – an official advisor to the European Union – that calls for urgent research to discover new treatments for people with asthma.

-- Working with the ERS Research Agency to create innovative multidisciplinary consortia to advance our understanding of asthma.
+Working with the ERS Research Agency to create innovative multidisciplinary collaborative groups to advance our understanding of asthma

-- Developing a call topic for the Innovative Medicines Initiative to identify different types of non-T2 asthma and new drug targets.
+Developing a research call for the Innovative Medicines Initiative to identify different types of non-T2 asthma and new drug targets

-Please read our report for more information on how we can achieve a breakthrough for people who respond poorly to steroids and if you have ideas on how to help us to realise this vision, please contact firstname.lastname@example.org.
+Please read our report for more information on how we can achieve a breakthrough for people who respond poorly to steroids.
+If you have ideas on how to help us to realise this vision, contact firstname.lastname@example.org.